 Step 3: Install (and Check! ) ) |} the Mount

-Once you've obtained your location--and also a ceiling joist with proper support--it is time to set up the mount.
-So, let us discuss weight demands:"A single person swing should have a mount of 600 pounds capacity or more," Chenkin says, noting a double fold requires two mounts.
+Once you've obtained your place --and also a ceiling joist with proper support--it is time to set up the mount.
+So, let's talk about weight requirements:"A single individual swing ought to have a mount of 600 pounds capacity or more," Chenkin states, noting a double fold requires two mounts.

 Measure 4: Hang the Swing|}

-"Once the mount is installed, attach the fold and double-check the fold cable or ropes to ensure it is strong," Chenkin says.
-When you hang the swing, then you ought to make sure it's in the proper elevation --typically that should be somewhere between 18 and 24 inches from the ground.
+"After the mount is installed, attach the fold and double-check the fold cable or ropes to ensure it is solid," Chenkin states.
+When you hang on the swing, then you'll need to make sure it's in the appropriate elevation --typically that must be somewhere between 18 and 24 inches from the floor.